27m/nftlistmaker/README.md

 I plan to utilize a proxy and cache data from the Rolimon's API then fetch from this proxy through the program.

-The program will eventually auto-update / replace your tradebot config's previous NFT list.
+This program will eventually auto-update / replace your tradebot config's previous NFT list.

 ## Credits